 The final decision falls on you

 Another important point to remember is that there are no rules on translating product names.
-It’s product sales, brand perception and marketing results that justify your decisions – and only you can make those decisions.
+It is product sales, brand perception and marketing results that justify such decisions – and only you can make those decisions.
 Big brands often go against best practices and sometimes it pays off.
-It’s a case of knowing when it works and when it doesn’t.
+It is a case of knowing when it works and when it doesn’t.

-Those are the kind of tough branding decisions you need to be able to make.
-Guesswork leaves you vulnerable but solid market research and testing translations vs original names will give you the information you need to make those calls with confidence.
+Those are the kind of tough branding decisions global brands and companies would often need to make.
+Guesswork leaves you vulnerable, but with solid market research and testing product translations vs their original names, you will get all the information you need to make those calls with more confidence.